agargaro/three.ez/docs/docs/tutorial/getting-started/typescript-support.md

 > 💡 **`three.ez` extends the properties of the `Scene` and `Object3D` classes, requiring the override of `three` type definitions.**

-The type definitions for `three.ez` are bundled within the main package.
-To override the `three` type definitions, follow these steps:
+The type definitions for `three.ez` are bundled within the main package. <br />
+To override the `three` type definitions, simply navigate to your `tsconfig.json` file and add the following path configuration:

 ```javascript
 "compilerOptions": {